 Our Property Tax Division set to work.
-We began by examining the circumstances surrounding the sale, specifically within the context of the applicable legislation- the provincial Assessment Act - and professional standards.
+We began by examining the circumstances surrounding the sale, specifically within the context of the applicable legislation - the provincial Assessment Act - and professional standards.
 The Act requires property to be assessed at its market value, and implicit in that definition is an open market transfer.
 The sale-leaseback clearly failed that test.
 Best practices require property to be valued as though unencumbered by leases.
-The International Association of Assessing Officers- the assessment profession's governing body- also cautions against use of sale-leasebacks, stating in its Standard on Verification and Adjustment of Sales that "...sales involving leasebacks are generally invalid because the sale price is unlikely to represent the market value of the property'.
+The International Association of Assessing Officers - the assessment profession's governing body - also cautions against use of sale-leasebacks, stating in its Standard on Verification and Adjustment of Sales that "... sales involving leasebacks are generally invalid because the sale price is unlikely to represent the market value of the property'.

-The assessing authority, in spite of the guidance provided by the statute and best practices, continued to rely on the sale price in support of its assessments, and set the values at increasing levels in subsequent years - \$6.4 and \$6.8 million respectively- while the matter marched its way through the Court system.
+The assessing authority, on the other hand, relied on the sale price in support of its assessments, and set the values at increasing levels in subsequent years - \$6.4 and \$6.8 million respectively - while the matter marched its way through the Court system.